Chaoschaps/betterHarvest/README.md

 **Paper 1.20.2**

-My take on a plugin to add a rightclick harvest and added a sickle which reaps two crops to the left and right from clicked crop.
+My take on a plugin to add a rightclick harvest and added a sickle which reaps crops to the left and right from clicked crop.

 Texturepack for the sickle: https://mc-packs.net/download/376c89431b5cd0408d471a712fecdea1b804587d